-There is good evidence that outpatient treatments can be very helpful in reducing eating disorder symptoms.
-There are also advantages to outpatient treatment over other treatments, like staying in hospital on an inpatient unit.
-The outpatient is usually able to stay connected and get more support from their friends and family.
-But it is only appropriate as long as the individual is safe and medically stable.
+There is good evidence that outpatient treatments can be very helpful in reducing or eliminating eating disorder symptoms.
+In fact, there are evidence-based treatments that have better outcomes than staying in hospital on an inpatient unit.
+One advantage of outpatient treatment is being able to stay connected and get more support from friends and family.
+Another advantage can be having the opportunity to practice new skills and strategies outside of sessions.
+Outpatient treatments are only appropriate as long as the individual is safe and medically stable.

-People who have day treatment for eating disorders spend their days at the hospital and go home to sleep.
-Most of these programs run 5 days a week for 3 to 8 hours a day.
-That means a person can live at home while undergoing treatment and continue to go to work or school.
+People who have day treatment or intensive outpatient treatment for eating disorders spend their days in a treatment program and go home to sleep.
+These programs typically run 3-5 days a week, for 3 to 8 hours a day.
+That means a person does not need to sleep in hospital while undergoing treatment, and may be able to keep up connections in their home community (e.g., engaging in some work, school).
 People who have stopped work or school may slowly return to the job or studies during their treatment.

-A day treatment program usually offers a mix of:
+A day treatment/intensive outpatient program usually offers a mix of:

 - group therapy